Chhattisgarh: Power sector

 Chhattisgarh is one of the few states of India where the power sector is effectively developed.
 Based on the current production of surplus electric power, the position of the State is comfortable and profitable.
 The Chhattisgarh State Electricity Board (CSEB) is in a strong position to meet the electricity requirement of the state and is in good financial health.
 According to Central Electricity Authority (CEA), Chhattisgarh provides electricity to several other states because of surplus production.

-In Chhattisgarh, National Thermal Power Corporation Limited (|NTPC) has Sipat Thermal Power Station with a capacity of 2,980 MW at Sipat, Bilaspur; LARA Super Thermal Power Station with a nameplate capacity of 1600MW and Korba Super Thermal Power Station with a capacity of 2,600 MW at Korba, while CSEB's units have a thermal capacity of 1,780 MW and hydel capacity of 130 MW.
-Apart from NTPC and CSEB, there are a number of private generation units of large and small capacity.
+In Chhattisgarh, National Thermal Power Corporation Limited (NTPC) has Sipat Thermal Power Station with a capacity of 2,980 MW at Sipat, Bilaspur; LARA Super Thermal Power Station with a nameplate capacity of 1600MW and Korba Super Thermal Power Station with a capacity of 2,600 MW at Korba, while CSEB's units have a thermal capacity of 1,780 MW and hydel capacity of 130 MW.
+Apart from NTPC and CSEB, there are several private generation units of large and small capacity.
 The state government has pursued a liberal policy with regard to captive generation which has resulted in a number of private companies coming up.

 The state has a potential of 61,000 MW of additional thermal power in terms of availability of coal for more than 100 years and more than 2,500 MW hydel capacity.
 To use this vast potential, substantial additions to the existing generation capacity are already underway.

 Steel sector

 The steel industry is one of the biggest heavy industries of Chhattisgarh.
 Bhilai Steel Plant, Bhilai operated by SAIL, with a capacity of 5.4 million tonnes per year, is regarded as a significant growth indicator of the state.
-More than 100 steel rolling mills, 90 sponge iron plants and ferro-alloy units are in Chhattisgarh.
-Along with Bhilai, today Raipur, Bilaspur, Korba and Raigarh have become the steel hub of Chhattisgarh.
-Today, Raipur has become the centre of the steel sector, the biggest market for steel in India.
+More than 100 steel rolling mills, 90 sponge iron plants, and ferro-alloy units are in Chhattisgarh.
+Along with Bhilai, today Jagdalpur, Raipur, Bilaspur, Korba and Raigarh have become the steel hub of Chhattisgarh.
+Today, Raipur and Jagdalpur has become the centre of the steel sector, the biggest market for steel in India.

 Aluminium sector

-The aluminium industry of Chhattisgarh was established by Bharat Aluminium Company Limited, which has a capacity of around 5,700,000 tonnes each year.
+The aluminium industry of Chhattisgarh was established by the erstwhile Bharat Aluminium Company (now Vedanta Resources) in Korba, Chhattisgarh, which has a capacity of around 5,700,000 tonnes each year.

 Natural resources

+Gevra, Dipka, Kusmunda open cast coal mines in Korba are the largest in India and the biggest man-made structure visible in satellite images of India.
+Major coal companies are SECL, Adani, Jindal which operate multiple coal mines across northeast Chhattisgarh.